 Please read the detailed university application instructions at Vanderbilt University website:

 Vanderbilt University's admission decisions are completed by late March.

 If you have any questions on the Vanderbilt University application process or the university scholarships, please contact Julie Chapman, Admissions Counselor (julie.chapman(a)vanderbilt.edu) and also cc Fulbright Finland in the message (heidi.tiainen(a)fulbright.fi).

 NB!
 Please make sure to take the English Language TOEFL or Duolingo English test as requested by the university.
 Standardized tests (SAT, ACT) are optional for Fall 2021 admission.

 Candidates with Finnish citizenship (dual-citizenship not eligible) accepted into Vanderbilt University with Hilppa A.K.
-Roby Scholarship or with special merit-based scholarships will be interviewed at Fulbright Finland in Helsinki after Vanderbilt have made its decisions.
+Roby Scholarship or with special merit-based scholarships will be interviewed at the Fulbright Finland Foundation in Helsinki after Vanderbilt have made its decisions.
 The Fulbright Finland Partnership Award with Vanderbilt University cannot be given to those who already studies/lives in the U.S.

 - one-day orientation training seminar in Finland in the spring before departure to help prepare for studies at Vanderbilt University

 - personal advising services, flexible access to materials at Fulbright Finland

 - access to the service website for all Fulbright Finland grantees at www.fulbright.fi